gflohr/cube-last-layer/README.md

 1. All algorithms are animated.
 2. Your favourite algorithm is remembered.
-3. If your favourite algorithm requires a turn of the U layer, the animation automatically reflects the correct perspective whereas other lists contain awkward `y` turns.
+3. If your favourite algorithm requires a turn of the U layer, the animation automatically reflects the correct perspective.
+You will never see awkward `y` turns at beginning and/or end of an algorithm.
 4. The sidebar navigation allows you to quickly access the case that you are interested in.
+5. You will also find algorithm versions for people that prefer `R` turns over `L` turns.

 ## Bugs and Caveats